Psychology of Colors in Illustration

 Ruby-colored, Scarlet, Cerise: Red Palette

 If you compare all the colors of the spectrum, you will obviously see that this shade is most noticeable among them.
-In this perspective, it is frequently used if shops or other establishments which need to attract customers’ attention to particular things.
+In this perspective, it is frequently used if shops or other establishments need to attract customers’ attention to particular things.
 For instance, that could be sale-signs or any sort of warning information.
 In general, the color indicates strong and extreme feelings and is connected with excitement.
-Illustration full of red palette colors can evolve passionate memories or even aggression, so be careful when using them.
+Illustration fill of red palette colors can evolve passionate memories or even aggression, so be careful when using them.

 Navy, Azure, Ultramarine: Blue Palette